Cooper Kupp Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Matchup vs. Cincinnati

-- Against the Bengals, Kupp put up 220 receiving yards in his only career matchup, 114.5 more than his over/under for Sunday's game.
+- Against the Bengals, Kupp racked up 220 receiving yards in his one career matchup, 116.5 more than his over/under for Sunday's game.

-- Kupp caught a touchdown pass in that outing against the Bengals.

-- This week Kupp will face the NFL's 27th-ranked pass defense (264.6 yards allowed per game).
+- The 264.6 passing yards the Bengals allow per game makes them the NFL's 27th-ranked pass defense this season.

 Recent Performances